Super-Nim/Super-Nim/README.md

-- 🔭 I’m currently participating in an intense 8-week Solidity Bootcamp!
+- 🔭 I’m currently consulting on exciting projects!
-- 🌱 I’m currently learning about ERC20Votes, contract security, and advanced Hardhat scripts.
+- 🌱 I’m currently learning about Shopify App Development.
 - 👯 I’m looking to collaborate on a DeFi Project.
 - 💬 Ask me about DeFi and DEX's.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/hakeem-whitmore/).